Daparrag/TemperatureMonitor/README.md

 * **`hal`**: This target utilizes a Hardware Abstraction Layer (HAL).
 A HAL provides a higher-level API to interact with the hardware, making the code more portable and easier to maintain.
 It abstracts away the direct hardware register manipulation, simplifying development and potentially improving code readability at the cost of some performance overhead.
 The entry point for this target is likely `src/main_hal.c`, and it includes `src/hal.c` which presumably contains the HAL implementation.

+* **`sched`**: This target implementes the edf schedule for  enhance the system realtime capabilites.
+In contrast to the previous targets , where application tasks could execute freely without interruption, the EDF algorithm restricts execution by preempting tasks that exceed their deadline.
+This ensures that only tasks with earlier deadlines are executed, prioritizing timely completion over uninterrupted execution.

-Both targets share common modules for ADC, GPIO, I2C, Interrupt handling, and LED control, demonstrating a modular design that allows for code reuse and different levels of hardware abstraction.
+All targets share common modules for ADC, GPIO, I2C, Interrupt handling, and LED control, demonstrating a modular design that allows for code reuse and different levels of hardware abstraction.

 ## Compilation Instructions